manifold-systems/manifold/README.md

 </center>

 ## What is Manifold?
-[Manifold](http://manifold.systems) plugs into Java to supplement it with game-changing features, including Type-safe Metaprogramming, Extension Methods, Operator Overloading, Unit Expressions, Java Template Engine, Preprocessor, and more.
-All fully supported in IntelliJ IDEA.
-Simply add Manifold to your project and begin taking advantage of it.
+[Manifold](http://manifold.systems) plugins into Java and supplements it with powerful features, including Type-safe Metaprogramming, Extension
+Methods, Operator Overloading, Unit Expressions, Java Template Engine, Preprocessor, and more.
+All fully supported in Java 8 - 13 with comprehensive support in IntelliJ IDEA.
+Simply add Manifold to your existing project and begin taking advantage of it.

 ## What can you do with Manifold?